 In most cases, the statute of limitations countdown begins on the date the accident occurred.
 However, if the victim did not discover their spinal cord injury until weeks or months later, the timer starts on the day that they were diagnosed.

 Are you ready to begin your spinal cord injury lawsuit before your statutory window closes?
-If so, please contact the Stephens Law Firm, PLLC, team here in Fort Worth, TX, today.
-We are ready, willing, and able to assist.
+If so, please contact Stephens Law Firm, PLLC in Fort Worth, TX, today.
+Jason Stephens is ready, willing, and able to assist.

 Your Trusted Spinal Cord Injury Law Firm

-The attorneys here at the Stephens Law Firm, PLLC, have been helping Texas residents fight for compensation for their spinal cord injuries for years.
-We would love to do the same for you.
-To get started, just give us a call or contact us online and schedule a free consultation with a member of our legal team.
+Jason Stephens, founding attorney of Stephens Law Firm, PLLC, has been helping Texas residents fight for compensation for their spinal cord injuries for over 22 years.
+Jason Stephens would love to do the same for you.
+To get started, just give him a call or contact him online to schedule a free consultation.